-Outline planning permission is sought (with access provided via Newcastle Road South) for up to 49 dwellings with associated infrastructure and open space.
-The indicate layout shows a single access point from Newcastle Road South with a small series of cul de sac with a total of 49 units comprising indicatively: 4 bungalows, 7 terraced (affordable) units, 2 semi detached and the remainder indicated to be larger detached dwellings.
-Indicatively, 375m 2 of allotments are proposed adjacent to the boundary with properties in Maple Close.
+Outline planning permission is sought (with access provided via Newcastle Road South) for up to 29 dwellings with associated infrastructure and open space.
+The indicative layout shows a single access point from Newcastle Road South with a small series of cul de sacs with a total of 29 units comprising indicatively 4 one bed affordable units, 3 two bed and 2 three bed shared ownership units, with the remainder indicated to be larger detached dwellings.
+Allotments with dedicated parking spaces are proposed adjacent to the boundary with properties in Maple Close.
+Indicatively 145sqm of informal play and @ 3950sqm of open space is proposed to the southern boundary